swiftlang/swift-evolution/proposals/0414-region-based-isolation.md

 ```

 If `mainActorUtility` was not called within `closure`'s body then `closure`
-would be disconnected and could be transferred:"
+would be disconnected and could be transferred:

 ```swift
 @MainActor func mainActorUtility() {}